Target Markets, Forums, case studies, surveys, articles, and special Interest directories

 Summary

 This registration is for both resident and nonresident homeowners.
-For all common interest property owners, we address the “Interest” common to all homeowners: assessments.
+The primary concern for all common interest property owners, is rising assessments.
 However, we also know that each owner has responsibilities and needs specific to their individual properties, which we address through Special Interest Groups

 Separate interest: Investor Owners: This is a special category of Businesses and professionals who serve individual homeowners outside of the association.
 Examples are real estate-related, maintenance, insurance, etc. However, many of these businesses can serve both the community and individual homeowners.
 This directory allows contractors to connect with the communities where they serve individual owners.